So, your puppy has teeth in the wrong spot...

 Eruption of the lower canines is a time where they are not “set” in the bone.
 These erupting teeth are susceptible to external forces that can guide them into different positions.
 Some animals respond well to oral ball play.
 With appropriately sized firm rubber toys/balls and frequent play behaviour, a suitable object can apply enough lateral pressure to move some lower canines into a more normal position.
-This should be undertaken for 15 minutes three times a day during the eruption period.
 Ball Therapy is used to attempt to correct base narrow canine.
 The concept is pretty simple – encourage your puppy to play with a rubber ball, three times a day for at least 15 minutes.
 Encourage your puppy to carry the ball in their mouth, in between their canine teeth.
-The presence of the ball applies a gentle force to the canine teeth – training the teeth into a more appropriate position.
-Kong has a range of balls that suit this purpose.
-Another appropriate orthodontic toy is the puppy kong toys that you can fill with treats.
-To read more about the Ball Therapy Technique, press on the following link ,http://www.toothvet.ca/PDFfiles/ball_therapy.pdf
+The presence of the ball applies a gentle force to the canine teeth, training the teeth into a more appropriate position.
+Kong has a range of balls and kongs that suit this purpose.
+Another appropriate orthodontic ball is the ChuckIt range and also the Rogz Grinz Balls.
+Both these brands come in a small; medium and large size.
+To read more about the Ball Therapy Technique, press on the following link ,http://www.toothvet.ca/PDFfiles/ball_therapy.pd

 In my experience, approximately 98% of puppies presenting with base narrow canine, do not need further intervention.
 Some patients require a slightly more aggressive approach and are candidates for early orthodontic intervention including gingivoplasty procedure or placement of crown extensions.
 This is not always a procedure that can be done, but if suitable is usually the last treatment required.